Adamad7/WebAppsProgrammingProject/README.md

 2. Run `composer install` to install dependencies.
 3. Copy `.env.example` to `.env` and configure your environment variables.
 4. Run `php artisan key:generate` to generate an application key.
-5. Run `php artisan migrate` to set up the database.
+5. Run `php artisan migrate` to set up the database or create database named `sklep_wedkarski` and import data using `example-database.sql` file.
 6. Start the server using `php artisan serve` and visit `http://localhost:8000` in your browser.

 ### Acknowledgements